silviobacci/Internet_of_Things_SWFM/README.md

 # Internet_of_Things_SWFM
 Smart Water Flow Monitoring: the new way to monitor water flows and live quite!

-# XDR-eXtended-Data-Recorder
-XDR is a system able to evaluate people driving behaviors from a safety perspective.

 ## About
 This work has been realized in University of Pisa/Scuola Superiore Sant'Anna in the context of Internet of Things exam.

-//TODO

 ## Path and dependency
 ```